 The MAC installs the key with the associated Key ID such that received frames for that cipher, of the appropriate type, and containing the matching Key ID are processed using that key and its associated state information, subject to validation based on the Receive Sequence Count, if applicable.

 When the Key, Address, Key Type, and Key ID parameters identify a new key to be set, the MAC initializes the transmitter TSC/PN/IPN counter to 0.
 When the Key, Address, Key Type, and Key ID parameters identify an existing key, the MAC shall not change the current transmitter TSC/PN/IPN counter or the receiver replay counter values associated with that key.

+When the Key Type is Group or IGTK, the MAC shall not install the Key if it matches the existing GTK or IGTK installed from exiting WNM sleep mode (see 11.2.3.18.1 WNM Sleep Mode Capability) or the existing GTK or IGTK installed using EAPOL-Key frames (see 12.7.7.4 Group key handshake implementation considerations).

 Instruct the editor to modify section 11.2.3.18.1 and 11.2.3.18.2 as indicated: